tomkimpson/RelativisticDynamics.jl/docs/src/MPD.md

 $$\frac{Ds^{\mu \nu}}{d \lambda} =p^{\mu}u^{\nu} - p^{\nu}u^{\mu}$$
 for affine parameter $\lambda$, 4-velocity $u^{\nu}$ and Riemann curvature tensor ${R^{\mu}}_{\nu \alpha \beta}$, with $\frac{D}{d\lambda}$ denoting a covariant derivative.
 We ignore the higher order moments since for pulsar mass ($m$) << BH mass ($M$) and pulsar radius << BH radius, the motion is dominated by the lowest order moments.

-The system is closed by providing a spin supplementary condition.
+The system is closed by providing a spin supplementary condition (SSC).
+Choosing an SSC is equivalent to choosing the observer who measures the centre of mass of the spinning body - in GR the centre of mass is observer dependent!
+Multiple SSCs exist, and different choices of SSC will naturally lead to different solutions for the system.
+However, for the Kerr spacetime and within the pole-dipole approximation (see below) all these solutions for the centre of mass (the "minimal worldtube") are contained within the convex hull of the body's worldtube (see [Costa & Natário, 2015](https://arxiv.org/abs/1410.6443) for an thorough discussion of the spin conditions).
 Throughout this package we take the Tulczyjew-Dixon (TD) condition

 $$s^{\mu \nu} p_{\nu} = 0$$
-see e.g. [Costa & Natário, 2015](https://arxiv.org/abs/1410.6443) for discussion of the spin conditions.
+which is equivalent to choosing the centre of mass to be the one measured in the zero-3 momentum frame, which has the advantage of specifying a unique worldline

 In the extreme mass ratio limit m << M, the pulsar Möller radius is much less than the gravitational lengthscale.
 This means that the pole-dipole interaction is much stronger than the dipole-dipole interaction.
 Within this approximation, the MPD equations reduced to a set of ODEs (see e.g. [Mashoon & Singh, 2006](https://arxiv.org/abs/astro-ph/0608278), [Singh, Wu & Sarty, 2014](https://arxiv.org/abs/1403.7171))